mjwconsult/afformchecksumredirect/README.md

 ```
 0:contributionpage:2
-1:contributionpage:5
+1:afform:afformMyDetails
 ```

-So if you specified csr=1 then the user would be redirected to contribution page 5.
+So if you specified csr=1 then the user would be redirected to a Form with name `afformMyDetails`.
+If you specified csr=0 then the user would be redirected to Contribution Page 2.

-Requires Contact ID / Membership ID from form submission.
+Requires Contact ID from form submission.
+For Contribution pages you can optionally specify Membership ID as well.

+## Support and Maintenance

+This extension is supported and maintained with the help and support of the CiviCRM community by [MJW](https://www.mjwconsult.co.uk).

+We offer paid [support and development](https://mjw.pt/support) as well as a [troubleshooting/investigation service](https://mjw.pt/investigation).